Close Menu

 Capacity of condenser

 Coefficients of Evaporation rate for batch pans depend on the purity of material and hydro-static head of the massecuite.
-Hence, if the massecuite level increases in pan then evaporation rate will be decreased.
+Hence, if the massecuite level increases in pan then the evaporation rate will decrease.

 As per Mr. E.Hugot, the evaporation rates in kg/m² /hr are as follows

-For the purpose of condenser capacity calculations, batch pan evaporation rates are to be considered between 50 to 60 in kg/m² /hr and for continuous pans between 20 to 30 kg/m² /hr
+For condenser capacity calculations, batch pan evaporation rates are to be considered between 50 to 60 kg/m² /hr, and for continuous pans between 20 to 30 kg/m² /hr

 Average evaporation rate in Batch Pans